sofa-framework/doc/50_Contributing_To_SOFA/60_How_to_Release.md

     endif()
     ```

-The next steps do depend on the operating system:
+The next steps do depend on the operating system.

 * * *

 ## Linux